mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 ---

-_Thanks to Matthew Gaudet and Asaf Gartner for their feedback on this article._
+_Thanks to Matthew Gaudet, Asaf Gartner, and Colin Davidson for their feedback on this article._

 <script>
   // Terrible code to put code blocks inside HTML tags, because our markdown